teamniteo/pyramid_mixpanel/README.md

 # defer sending of Mixpanel messages to a background task queue
 mixpanel.consumer = myapp.mixpanel.QueuedConsumer

+# support for multi-site environment, token is fetched on every request
+# by calling the configured function
+mixpanel.token = myapp.mixpanel.dinamic_token
 ```

 For view code dealing with requests, a pre-configured `request.mixpanel`